What are Large Language Models (LLMs)? Examples Included

 large language models

 Large language models (LLMs) understand and generate human-like text.
-They learn from vast amounts of data and spot patterns in language so they understand the context and produce outcomes based on that information.
+They learn from vast amounts of data and identify patterns in language, enabling them to understand the context and produce outcomes based on that information.
 You can use LLM software to write text, personalize messaging, or automate customer interactions.

 Many businesses turn to artificial intelligence (AI) chatbots based on LLMs to automate real-time customer support.
-However, even with their advantages, LLMs don’t come solely with all sunshine and rainbows; they have some challenges.
+However, even with their advantages, LLMs don’t come without challenges; they have some drawbacks.

 This article takes a look at various use cases of LLMs, along with their benefits and current limitations.